Swiss Markets review

 How long do Swiss Markets withdrawals take?

-Withdrawing money from Swiss Markets processing time varies but averages 2-5 days.
+Withdrawing money from Swiss Markets processing time varies depending on the method but averages 1-5 days.

 Is Swiss Markets regulated?